 Those with a sweet tooth should definitely try a café bombón, which comes with a thick slug of condensed milk at the bottom so you can stir in its silky sweetness.
 And if it's more than a sweet coffee you need to get you started, see our breakfast tips here.

-We've rounded up a selection of great places to grab a coffee at all times of the day, check out our top picks.
+We've rounded up a selection of great places to grab a coffee at all times of the day.
+Check out our top picks of island locations below.

 Ibiza Town

 While you’re in the downtown area, Plaza del Parque - located parallel to the main thoroughfare of Vara del Rey - has long been a favourite with residents and holidaymakers alike, thanks to the various cafes dotted around.
-Our favourite is the terrace in front of Hostal Parque, which is the perfect point for observing passers-by and the occasional busker.
+Our favourite is the terrace in front of Hostal Parque, which is the perfect point for observing passers-by and local street performers.

-Situated almost opposite the entrance to this marina is the Massa Coffee.
-Created with the modern European café style in mind.
-You will find not just great coffees, of which they are justifiably proud, though also breakfasts that are light or copious plus home-made pastries and light lunches.
+Situated almost opposite the entrance to this marina is Massa Coffee, created with the modern European café style in mind.
+You will find not just great coffees, of which they are justifiably proud, but also light breakfasts, lunches and delicious home-made pastries.

 Right in the centre of Santa Eulalia, Royalty is one of the town's oldest cafés.
 Its outdoor terrace is a popular hub for the many people who flock to this local institution.
 You can enjoy this place at any time of day, and of course, coffee is served all day long.